-Meetings of the full Commission on Race & Gender Fairness take place on a quarterly basis on Fridays at 3:00 p.m. in the Division of State Court Administration, 30 South Meridian Street, Suite 500, Indianapolis, and are scheduled to occur on the following dates.
+Meetings of the full Commission on Race & Gender Fairness take place on a quarterly basis at the Division of State Court Administration, 30 South Meridian Street, Suite 500, Indianapolis, and are scheduled to occur on the following dates.

 Throughout the year, the commission works by subcommittee and those meetings are coordinated by the subcommittee members.

 1. Makeup of the Profession